Sissinghurst Castle Estate walk

 Start: National Trust car park, grid ref: TQ807384

-Look out for the gazebo in the corner of the garden by the moat at Point 1.
-It looks out over the estate and wider Wealden countryside; it was built as a memorial to Harold Nicolson (diplomat, author and politician and husband of writer Vita Sackville-West) and was used by Harolds son, Nigel Nicolson, as a writing room.
+Look out for the gazebo in the corner of the garden by the moat.
+It looks out over the estate and wider Wealden countryside.
+It was built as a memorial to Harold Nicolson (diplomat, author and politician and husband of writer Vita Sackville-West) and was used by Harold's son, Nigel Nicolson, as a writing room.

 After crossing the second bridge, turn right and continue along the ride through the traditional coppice woodland.

 After 383yds (350m) you will reach an 'F' marker.
 Here, you have two options: Shorter route (marked on map), turn right and continue up the hill across Park Field towards the car park.
 To continue on the longer route (marked on map) bear left then right and continue 459yds (420m) along the ride until you reach the edge of the woodland, where you will find a 'G' marker.
 Turn right down a narrow path and continue over the stile into Park Field.

 Bear slightly to the left across the parkland, taking in the views of the castle and estate.
 At the next stile cross the drive and enter Bull and Birches Woods.
 Follow the path for 66yds (60m) then turn right along the public footpath up the field.
 At the top turn right, pass through the second double gate then bear diagonally left across the orchard.

 Built in the 16th century, the Tower was used as a viewing platform for deer hunts on the 700-acre deer park surrounding the Elizabethan house during the 16th and 17th centuries.
 Later, in the 1850s, the woodland was cleared to create the parkland that can still be seen today.

 Cross the track and join the bridleway, passing the vegetable plots on your right and continue along this track until you reach marker 'H'.
 Turn right into the field and follow the margin until you come to a metal gate.